What is the TEF?

 - data on student satisfaction, employment outcomes, and how many students continue their studies from one year to the next

-- statements from the assessment panel, giving reasons for awarding a bronze, silver or gold TEF rating to a university or college.
+- statements from the assessment panel, giving reasons for awarding a gold, silver or bronze TEF rating to a university or college.

 Prospective students can use the ratings - alongside other sources of information, advice and guidance - to decide where to apply to study.

-Participation is currently voluntary and around 300 universities and colleges currently hold a TEF award.
+The TEF has been running for three years.
+Participation has been voluntary and around 300 colleges and universities currently hold a TEF award.
+These awards are all valid until 2021.
 See all participating universities and colleges and their TEF awards.

-To take part, UK universities and colleges must first meet the existing quality standards of their home nation.
+To receive a TEF award, UK universities and colleges must first meet the existing quality standards of their home nation.
 The TEF measures excellence in addition to these requirements.
 You can find out more about them here:

-- gold for delivering consistently outstanding teaching, learning and outcomes for its students.
-It’s of the highest quality found in the UK
+A provider is awarded gold for delivering consistently outstanding teaching, learning and outcomes for its students.
+It’s of the highest quality found in the UK.

-- silver for delivering high quality teaching, learning and outcomes for its students.
-It consistently exceeds rigorous national quality requirements for UK higher education
+A provider is awarded silver for delivering high quality teaching, learning and outcomes for its students.
+It consistently exceeds rigorous national quality requirements for UK higher education.

 Provisional awards are given to participating providers that meet national quality requirements, but do not yet have sufficient data to be fully assessed.